Fietje/Decraftable/README.md

 ![Decraftable Icon](/pack.png)

-This data pack adds multiple new recepies to the game to recycle different blocks, like Walls and Stairs back into there original block.
+This data pack adds multiple new recepies to the game to recycle different blocks, like Walls and Stairs back into their original block.

 The pack was inspired by the Youtuber [Etho](https://www.youtube.com/@EthosLab) in the following video: [Etho Plays Minecraft - Episode 589: Obsidian Blasting](https://youtu.be/M-pbAW2To-Y?t=527).